hitobito/hitobito/CONTRIBUTING.md

-# How to contributing to hitobito
+# How to contribute to hitobito

 First off, thank you for considering contributing to hitobito. hitobito is made for and by its own community.
 Happy to welcome you.